 Want to get your Studio Ghibli fix without leaving Tokyo?
 There’s the Ghibli Museum, plus plenty of other ways to indulge your love of Ghibli in Tokyo.

-What is the Ghibli Park?
+What is Ghibli Park?

 Totoro is waiting for you. | Photo by Maria Danuco

 Ghibli Park is the world’s one and only official Studio Ghibli theme park.
-It officially opened on November 20, 2022, in the outskirts of Nagoya, Japan’s fourth largest city and the capital of Aichi Prefecture.
-New sections have been opened since.
+It first opened on November 20, 2022, in the outskirts of Nagoya, Japan’s fourth largest city and the capital of Aichi Prefecture.
+Ghibli Park is located in Expo 2005 Aichi Commemorative Park, also known as Moricoro Park.

-Visitors to the Ghibli Park can explore different settings, each of which promises to transport you to the world of a Ghibli movie.
-But with crowds.
 Yes, despite the out-of-the-way location, Ghibli Park still gets very crowded — especially during weekends and holiday periods.

-Getting tickets to Ghibli Park
+Ghibli Park tickets

-Tickets go on sale 3 months in advance
+Tickets go on sale 2 months in advance

-¥1,000 to ¥3,500 (half-price for kids)
+¥3,500 to ¥7,800 (half-price for kids)

-Domestic sales / International sales
+Domestic sales (in Japanese only)/ International sales

 Mei and Satsuki’s house is part of Dondoko Forest. | Photo by Maria Danuco